Jose Francisco Melenez Roman

 My research project

-Jose Melenez has over nine years of professional experience working in both public and private sector sustainable tourism projects and organizations in over seven countries.
+Jose Melenez has over ten years of professional experience working in both public and private sector sustainable tourism projects and organizations in over seven countries.
 He recently served as Academic Coordinator and Lecturer of the Tourism Administration Program at the Universidad San Ignacio de Loyola, Peru.
 He was a Research Assistant of The International Institute of Tourism Studies of The George Washington University, USA conducting research and projects on SAVE Tourism (Scientific, Academic, Volunteer and Educational), tourism education and the Inter-American Development Bank’s Tourism Sector Framework .
 He also worked for the UNWTO Knowledge Network, developing research and talent development initiatives.
 He is also part of the UNWTO Volunteer Corps.
 Jose has provided consultancy services for World Bank, USAID, UNWTO, AECID, European Commission amongst others, developing destination assessments and strategies for sustainable development through tourism.

 A native of Peru, Jose acted as International Cooperation in Tourism Coordinator for the Ministry of Foreign Trade and Tourism in Peru (2015-2016).
 In his capacity, he served as focal point for the UNWTO, OAS, Pacific Alliance, APEC, and WEF; and led the development of the XXIII Congress of Ministers and High Level Authorities in Tourism of the OAS, the 9th APEC Tourism Ministerial Meeting, the first UNWTO Prototype on Food Tourism, among other multilateral initiatives.